 LAFPP has approved a long-term asset allocation target of ten percent (10%) for investment in real estate investments.
-The allowable variation range is plus or minus ninety-eight one-hundredths of a percent (.98%) percent of the System's total assets.
-For REITS, the variation range is five-tenths of a percent (.50%).
-(Amended 10/06/16)
+The allowable variation range is plus or minus one and one tenth percent (1.1%) of the System's total assets.